-PRIORITY LEVEL: 1.
-Sponsor/Lead Opponent 2.
-Actively Support/Oppose 3.
-Position Letter 4.
-Watch BILL# LEAD AUTHOR TOPIC ACTION OR POSITION (Watch/Position in Process) SUMMARY STATUS (House & Committee Location) PROCESS PATH: - Standard - Expidited - Legislative Program - Delegation Request 4 AB 378 Limon Childcare: family childcare providers: bargaining representative Watch Unionization of family childcare providers.
+JORITY LEVEL: Sponsor/Lead ponent Actively pport/Oppose Position Letter Watch BILL# LEAD AUTHOR торіс ACTION OR POSITION (Watch/Position in Process) SUMMARY STATUS (House & Committee Location) PROCESS PATH: - Standard - Expidited - Legislative Program - Delegation Request AB 378 Limon Childcare: family childcare providers: bargaining representative Unionization of family childcare providers.
 Would authorize family childcare providers to form, join, and participate in the activities of provider organizations and to seek the certification of a provider organization to act as the representative for family childcare providers on matters related to childcare subsidy programs pursuant to a petition and election process overseen by the Public Employment Relations Board or a neutral 3rd party designated by the board.
-Governor's Desk 4 AB 68 Ting Land use: accessory dwelling units Watch Would prohibit an ordinance from imposing requirements on minimum lot size, lot coverage, or floor area ratio, and would prohibit an ordinance from establishing size requirements for accessory dwelling units that do not permit at least an 800 square feet unit of at least 16 feet in height to be constructed.
-Standard 4 AB 948 Kalra Coyote Valley Watch Would allow the Santa Clara Valley Open-Space Authority to to administer the Coyote Valley Conservation Program.
-Governor's Desk 4 SB 13 Wieckowski Accessory dwelling units Watch Seeks to reduce development impact fees and other existing barriers for homeowners who want to construct accessory dwelling units on their property.
-Governor's Desk 4 SB 167 Dodd PSPS events - Low Income Households Watch Would require IOUs to submit protocols to the CPUC in wildfire mitigation plans on how to mitigate impacts to first responders, health/communication infrastructure, and medical baseline customers.
-Governor's Desk 4 SB 289 Wiener Elections Code Watch Would clarify elections code related to ballot measure statements.
-Governor's Desk Legislative Program 4 SB 330 Skinner Housing Crisis Act of 2019 Watch Would allow a city or county to prohibit the commercial use of land zoned for residential use consistent with the authority of the city or county conferred by other law.
-Governor's Desk Standard
+Signed by Governor AB 392 Weber Peace officers: deadly force Would redefine the circumstances under which a homicide by a peace officer is deemed justifiable to include when the killing is in self-defense or the defense of another, consistent with the existing legal standard for self-defense, or when the killing is necessary to prevent the escape of a fleeing felon whose immediate apprehension is necessary to prevent death or serious injury.
+The bill would additionally bar the use of this defense if the peace officer acted in a criminally negligent manner that caused the death, including if the officer's criminally negligent actions created the necessity for the use of deadly force.
+Signed by Governor AB 68 Ting Land use: accessory dwelling units Would prohibit an ordinance from imposing requirements on minimum lot size, lot coverage, or floor area ratio, and would prohibit an ordinance from establishing size requirements for accessory dwelling units that do not permit at least an 800 square feet unit of at least 16 feet in height to be constructed.
+Signed by Governor Standard AB 948 Kaira Coyote Valley Watch Would allow the Santa Clara Valley Open-Space Authority to to administer the Coyote Valley Conservation Program.
+Signed by Governor SB 13 Wieckowski Accessory dwelling units Seeks to reduce development impact fees and other existing barriers for homeowners who want to construct accessory dwelling units on their property.
+Signed by Governor